constructingcode/vim-timestampedbackups/README.md

 "examplefile.vim~" so I created my own Vim/Neovim plugin to save multiple backups in a hidden backup directory.
 There are a few user-configurable options that can be specified in your .vimrc or init.vim.
-The defaults will create a .backups/ directory in the same location as the file being written to disk.
+The defaults will create a .history/ directory in the same location as the file being written to disk.
+Personally, I also like using .history/ for my undo-history too, so it's all in the same hidden directory.
 The defaults will save 5 backups (a copy of the current file and 4 historical backups) in the following format with the ISO 8601 basic format timestamp appended (extended format may have some characters that may conflict with some operating systems):

         examplefile.vim__20220619T152340.vim
         examplefile.vim__20220624T131757.vim